How to Master the Backstitch

 The backstitch can be sewn in two ways: as either a full or even backstitch or as a partial backstitch.
 The only difference between the two is the amount of space between the stitches on the right side.
 The full backstitch looks like machine stitching, which makes it very useful for repairing seams.
 The partial, or half, backstitch looks like a simple running stitch or a very short dash stitch on the right side.
 Sewn either way, backstitches can be varied in length and tension for a great deal of control.

-Posted on Oct 2nd, 2012 in garment construction, how-to, fundamentals, backstitch
+Posted on Oct 2nd, 2012 in garment construction, All How-To, fundamentals, backstitch